baruchlogic/textbook/unit-3/chapter-3.md

 <br> ________
 <br> ~~p

 Double negation is one of the simplest inference rules in our toolkit.
 It simply relies on the fact that two negatives “cancel each other out.”
 Think about it this way: Suppose p is true.
 Negation reverses the value of its argument.
 So, therefore, if p is true, ~p is false.
-Then, if we apply negation again, we simply reverse the value of ~p, so the value of ~~p is true, just like.
+Then, if we apply negation again, we simply reverse the value of ~p, so the value of ~~p is true, just like that.
 Since negation reverses the truth value from true to false, or from false to true, if we apply it twice in a row, then we always end up with the same value as we started with.
 Therefore, ~~p is equivalent to p.
 (Similarly, p is always going to have the same truth value as ~~p.)

 (One thing to note: In English, when we use double negation, we usually try to imply something more than the non-negated statement.
 For instance, if someone asks, “Is Bob a good singer?” and someone else replies, “Well, he’s not *not* a good singer,” then they are not exactly saying that Bob *is* a good singer, but they’re not denying it either - perhaps they’re trying to imply that Bob is a borderline case of a good singer.
 Either way, this is a matter of the pragmatics of natural language.
 In propositional logic, we simply assume that two negations cancel each other out.)